nicklockwood/SwiftFormat/README.md

 *Q. Can I compile it with Swift 3?*

 > A. Hahahahahahahahahahahahahahahahahahahaha no.

-*Q. Can I run it as a git commit hook instead of a build step?*

-> A. Almost certainly.
-If you figure out how, please create a pull request with the instructions.

 *Q. I don't like how SwiftFormat formatted my code*